murali-krishna-132/Study-on-Personal-Finance-Habits/README.md

 BCA Sem-III

+Somaiya School of Basic and Applied Sciences

+Somaiya Vidyavihar University

 ---

 # 📄 License

-This project is created for **educational and academic purposes**.
+This project is intended for **educational and academic purposes**.

 ---

 ## ⭐ Support

-If you found this project useful, please consider giving it a ⭐ on GitHub.
+If you found this project useful, consider giving it a **Star ⭐** on GitHub.